syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ![appointment-display-count-in-winui-scheduler-month-view](Month-View_Imges/appointment-display-count-in-winui-scheduler.png)

 N>
-* By clicking more option, scheduler navigates to the day view.
+* By clicking more option, the scheduler navigates to the day view.

 ## Month navigation direction